-- Be positioned symmetrically regarding the longitudinal vertical plane of the car. - One row of four located at 100 mm from the front splitter trailing edge, with the two lateral ones at 100 mm from maximum car width and the two remaining such that all four are equidistant. - One row of four located 100mm rearwards of the splitter leading edge with two lateral ones at 100 mm from maximum car width and the two remaining such that all four are equidistant. - If the M5 inserts cannot be located in the positions above due to the construction of the underside front area, alternative positions may be agreed with the ACO/IMSA.
+- Be positioned symmetrically regarding the longitudinal vertical plane of the car. - One row of four located at 100 mm from the front splitter trailing edge, with the two lateral ones at 100 mm from maximum car width (or width at that section in case the point would be physical not possible) and the two remaining such that all four are equidistant. - One row of four located 100mm rearwards of the splitter leading edge with two lateral ones at 100 mm from maximum car width (or width at that section in case the point would be physical not possible) and the two remaining such that all four are equidistant. - If the M5 inserts cannot be located in the positions above due to the construction of the underside front area, alternative positions may be agreed with the ACO/IMSA.